jocelynbaduria/Assignment-3-_part_a_b_c.ipynb/README.md

    Result: Similar plots but different values

 # Assignment-3_part_b1.ipynb
-HW3 Part-B2 Pytorch - no autodifferentiation primitive Implementation
+HW3 Part-B2 Pytorch - no auto-differentiation Implementation
 1. Generate data: 3 dimensions input and 2 dimensions output
 2. Add ReLu function to learn the non-linear data, we need non-linearities in our model but didn't use it (no auto-differentiation)
 3. Train the 3dim and 2output generated data using Pytorch